Quantifying Non-Abelian Stability in Majorana Qubits through Rabi Beating Signatures

-\textit{Model-independent Hamiltonian and quantum master equation.} This setup corresponds to a quantum dot (QD)–topological superconductor hybrid system, which is readily realizable across multiple experimental platforms.
-Examples include a nanowire-based topological superconductor (NS) coupled to a QD\cite{deng2} (as shown in Fig. \ref{f1}(a)), or in a topologically nontrivial vortex with a molecule attached to scanning probe microscopy acting as the QD \cite{Jievortex}.
-This approach provides a universal framework for assessing the stability of MQ in diverse architectures.
-The system can generally be described by the following model-independent Hamiltonian:
+\textit{Model-independent Hamiltonian and quantum master equation.} This setup corresponds to a QD--TS hybrid system that can be realized across multiple experimental platforms, including nanowire-based devices (see Fig.~\ref{f1}(a))~\cite{deng2} and vortex-based systems probed by scanning tunneling microscopy, in which an attached molecule serves as the QD~\cite{Jievortex}.
+This versatility provides a unified framework for assessing MQ stability across diverse architectures.
+The system is generically described by the following model-independent Hamiltonian:

 Here, $d$ represents the annihilation operator for the fermionic state in the QD, and $E_d$ denotes the on-site energy of this QD state.
-We define MQ with the fermionic operator $f=(\gamma_1+i\gamma_2)/2$, which is composed of two MZMs.
-The coupling strengths between the QD and the MQ are given by $t_1$(coupling to $\gamma_1$) and $t_2$ (coupling to $\gamma_2$), respectively.
-Additionally, $E_1$ represents the internal coupling between $\gamma_1$ and $\gamma_2$ within the MQ.
-In an ideal MQ, both \( E_1 \) and \( t_2 \) are zero.
-However, in imperfect MQs—such as those arising from ABSs induced by inhomogeneous potentials or MZMs in finite-sized systems—both \( E_1 \) and \( t_2 \) become nonzero, significantly impacting the stability of the MQ.
-A typical scenario is that a zero-bias conductance peak appears as \( E_1 \) approaches zero, while \( t_2 \) deviates from zero.
-In this case, the MQ will deviate towards zero energy if it couples to a QD, as illustrated in Fig. 1(b).
-Several studies have suggested that such deviations can be detected through the energy spectrum \cite{AguadoN}.
-Indeed, this phenomenon has been experimentally observed in topological superconducting systems with impurities approaching to ABSs \cite{deng2,Vf}.
-However, as shown in Fig. 1(c), corresponding conductance measurements reveal that the deviations become noticeable only when \( t_2 \) is relatively large.
-Since the stability of the MQ is inversely proportional to both \( E_1 \) and \( t_2 \), conductance measurements may fail to detect small values of these parameters.
-This limitation highlights the need for more sensitive techniques to quantify the stability of MQs when \( E_1 \) and \( t_2 \) are small.
+We define MQs using the fermionic operator $f=(\gamma_1+\mathrm{i}\gamma_2)/2$, which is composed of two MZMs.
+The coupling between the QD and the MQs is characterized by $t_c$ (coupling to $\gamma_1$) and $t_1$ (coupling to $\gamma_2$).
+In addition, $E_1$ denotes the internal hybridization between $\gamma_1$ and $\gamma_2$ within the MQ.
+In realistic systems—such as ABSs induced by inhomogeneous potentials or MZMs in finite-sized wires—both $E_1$ and $t_1$ generally become finite, thereby degrading MQ stability.
+A particularly common situation arises when $E_1 \to 0$ while $t_1$ remains finite, leading to a zero-bias conductance peak.
+In this regime, coupling to a QD shifts the MQs away from zero energy [Fig.~\ref{f1}(b)].
+While such deviations can in principle be identified from the energy spectrum \cite{AguadoN} and have been observed in impurity-induced ABSs \cite{deng2,Vf}, conductance measurements can resolve them only when $t_1$ is sufficiently large [Fig.~\ref{f1}(c)].
+As a result, small but finite couplings—most relevant for MQ stability—remain effectively inaccessible to conventional probes, motivating the need for more sensitive detection schemes in the weak-coupling regime.